 The Covid-19 Pandemic has impacted one of the largest business sectors in the world, the Travel Industry.
 It has created a global shock wave that has flat-lined operations for hotels, resorts, airports and tour operators.
-Travel and tourism supports businesses of all shapes and sizes in every country and continent, financially, socially and in some cases environmentally.
-However, habit would dictate that once you get a good thing, you want more of it, which in so-doing creates a lust to travel.
+Travel and tourism support businesses of all shapes and sizes in every country and continent, financially, socially and in some cases environmentally.
+However, habit would dictate that once you get a good thing, you want more of it, which in so doing creates a lust to travel.
 Many of us have this travel bug, which isn’t a bad thing!
-The problem is that travel has continued with the same marketing practises and strategies creating ethical issues.
+The problem is that travel has continued with the same marketing practices and strategies creating ethical issues.

 We at Pure Breaks have taken on an ethical approach to travel.
 The temptation for the travel industry is to invite customers, to quite frankly, “just getaway”.
-However, for tourists to safely travel to destinations both long and short haul, the fundamentals and practises of taking bookings/deposits need to be assessed and reviewed.
+However, for tourists to safely travel to destinations both long and short-haul, the fundamentals and practices of taking bookings/deposits need to be assessed and reviewed.
 The impact both for the tourist and for the destination and communities need to be taken into consideration.
-Specifically, it is important to protect the health and well being of local people, but at the same time providing much needed employment and income to these destinations through tourism.
+Specifically, it is important to protect the health and well being of local people, but at the same time provide much-needed employment and income to these destinations through tourism.
 The critical dilemma is the potential pressure on the destinations health care systems.

 Is it ethically right to take bookings and to travel during a worldwide pandemic?